Manuel Cedenilla

-Jesús Manuel Cedenilla Moreno (born 13 February 1998) is a Spanish footballer who plays for CD Tudelano as a left back.
+Jesús Manuel Cedenilla Moreno (born 13 February 1998) is a Spanish footballer who plays for Emirati club Al Qabila as a left back.

 Club career

 Born in Talavera de la Reina, Toledo, Castilla–La Mancha, Cedenilla joined Real Madrid's youth setup in 2006, from Azulejos Ramos FS.
 In August 2016, after overcoming a cancer, he joined Málaga CF.

 On 16 January 2018, Cedenilla joined AD Alcorcón and was assigned to the reserves in the Tercera División.
 He made his senior debut twelve days later, coming on as a second-half substitute in a 5–0 away routing of CF San Agustín del Guadalix.

 Cedenilla made his first team debut on 1 June 2019, starting in a 0–1 home loss against Gimnàstic de Tarragona in the Segunda División.